optakt/optakt.github.io/content/knowledge/scalinghistory.md

    So now imagine I have 100 bitcoins.
    There are many machines/nodes which have this information that I have 100 bitcoins.
    If I send 50 of them to Alice then certain things happen before the transfer gets finalized.
-Nodes collect pending transactions in a memory pool.
+Nodes collect pending transactions (sent out by wallet applications) in a memory pool.
 When a node solves the computational problem, it gets to pick the transactions from its memory pool that get included in the next block and thus become part of the consensus state.
 However, only under the condition that the block follows the rules on transaction validity, i.e. doesn't include any transactions spending the same unit of account twice.
 This is termed as "Nakamoto consensus".